15 Best Ideas for St Valentine’s Email Newsletters

-When I received this email, I realized I am not the one confused and concerned on what to buy for my close people this Valentine’s Day.
-Red is also confused :)
+When I received this email, I realized I am not the only one confused and concerned about what to buy for my close people this Valentine’s Day.
+Red is also confused :) Phew...

 When should you start sending out your newsletters?
-A week or two before the holiday itself.
+A month before the holiday.
+A week or two before the holiday send out emails for those who are lat.
 On the very holiday, please, send just a wish and tell your customers how much you care for them.

 A proper St Valentine’s Holiday email campaign should:

 - match clients' interests;

 - offer ideas on how to celebrate the holiday;

 - help men and women pick good gifts;